-CSC's tax strategy is implemented through a tax risk management (TRM) framework that ensures a high degree of transparency and accountability.
-Tax risk extends beyond CSC's relationship with tax authorities, and affects almost every area of the organisation, including: investments, investment operations, finance, customer innovation and services, people, legal and compliance.
-A negative impact in any one of these areas can have a significantly adverse impact on CSC's reputation.
+CSC's tax strategy is implemented through a tax risk management ("TRM") framework that ensures a high degree of transparency and accountability.
+Tax risk extends beyond CSC's relationship with tax authorities, and affects almost every area of the organisation, including: investments, investment operations, finance, customer innovation and services, people and legal and compliance.